ancient-devices/releases/readme.txt

 #ancientOS #ancientrom #android #android12 #megalith #iron #weeabo

-above is format for your device.txt file remoe my comment which i have mentioned after // also remoe // for how it should look check PL2..txt and do PR and also to do changes fork this repo
+above is format for your device_code.txt file remove my comment which i have mentioned after // also remoe // for how it should look check PL2..txt and do PR and also to do changes fork this repo

-while pushing update of your file commit should be like file_name.txt dont put commit message like update for sepetmber , update for october bot wont accept & push it on channel
+while pushing update of your file commit should be like "device_codename.txt" dont put commit message like update for sepetmber , update for october bot wont accept & push it on channel